Prices from £35.00

 -

-Some medicines can interact with tibolone.
-Before taking tibolone, you should let your doctor know about any other medicines you are taking.
-This includes prescription and non prescription medicines, and herbal remedies.
-You should also tell your doctor about any medicines you have taken recently or are planning to take.
+Some medications can interact with tibolone.
+Before taking it, you should let your doctor know about any other medicines you are taking, or are planning to take.
+This includes prescription and non-prescription medications and herbal remedies.

-If you are taking any of the following, you may experience irregular bleeding whilst taking Tibolone:
+If you are taking any of the following, you may experience irregular bleeding while taking tibolone:

 - blood clotting treatments, for example, warfarin